Latch (NASDAQ:LTCH) Shares Down 3.1%

-Several research firms have recently issued reports on LTCH.
-William Blair began coverage on shares of Latch in a research note on Friday, July 9th.
-They set an “outperform” rating and a $12.43 price target for the company.
-The Goldman Sachs Group initiated coverage on shares of Latch in a research note on Thursday, July 29th.
-They set a “buy” rating and a $18.00 price target for the company.
-Cantor Fitzgerald began coverage on shares of Latch in a research report on Thursday, July 1st.
+Several equities research analysts have recently issued reports on LTCH shares.
+Zacks Investment Research cut shares of Latch from a “hold” rating to a “sell” rating in a research report on Wednesday, September 1st.
+KeyCorp started coverage on shares of Latch in a research report on Tuesday, August 17th.
+They set a “sector weight” rating for the company.
+Cantor Fitzgerald started coverage on shares of Latch in a research report on Thursday, July 1st.
 They set an “overweight” rating and a $19.00 price objective for the company.
-KeyCorp began coverage on shares of Latch in a report on Tuesday, August 17th.
-They issued a “sector weight” rating on the stock.
-Finally, Robert W. Baird began coverage on shares of Latch in a research report on Thursday, June 17th.
-They set a “neutral” rating and a $14.00 price target on the stock.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Latch currently has a consensus rating of “Hold” and an average target price of $15.86.
+Robert W. Baird started coverage on shares of Latch in a research report on Thursday, June 17th.
+They set a “neutral” rating and a $14.00 price objective for the company.
+Finally, Bank of America initiated coverage on shares of Latch in a research report on Tuesday.
+They set an “underperform” rating and a $10.00 price objective for the company.
+Two equities research analysts have rated the stock with a sell rating, two have given a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of $14.69.

 Latch Company Profile (NASDAQ:LTCH)